FUNDED ORGANIZATIONS

 Through education, advocacy, and celebration, Rainbow Center expands resources and safe space for the lesbian, gay, bisexual, transgender, and queer community.
 Rainbow Center’s Education Program offers introductory, advanced, and custom cultural competency training.
 Rainbow Center also produces the Tacoma Pride Festival, a community event that centers and celebrates the LGBTQ community.

-All Ages Non Profit Performing Arts & Music Venue.
-Real Art Tacoma’s aim is to create a space for young people to exist; to express themselves, to find and build community, to be empowered through art, music and the free exchange of ideas.
+Real Art Tacoma is an all ages nonprofit performing arts and music venue.
+Real Art Tacoma’s aim is to create a space for young people to exist; to express themselves, to find and build community, to be empowered through art, music, and the free exchange of ideas.

 The Southeast Asian Comedy Collective is an AMOCAT award-winning team working to upend commonly held cultural stereotypes by highlighting the diverse cultures and identities of what it means to be a person of color in America.